usr-wwelsh/init-launcher/README.md

 ## Usage

 - **Launch Apps**: Tap on any pinned app name
+- **Reorder Pinned Apps**: Long-press and drag a pinned app to reorder
-- **Replace Pinned App**: Long-press on a pinned app slot to select a new app
+- **Replace Pinned App**: Double-tap on a pinned app slot to select a new app
-- **View All Apps**: Tap the `[ ALL APPS ]` button to open the app drawer
+- **View All Apps**: Tap the cyclone emoji button `[ 🌀 ]` to open the app drawer
+- **Search Apps**: Use the search bar in the app drawer to filter applications
+- **Sort Apps**: Tap "Recent" or "A-Z" in the top-right of the app drawer to toggle between recently used and alphabetical sorting
-- **Set as Default Launcher**: Android will prompt you to choose Init Launcher as your home app on first home button press
+- **Set as Default Launcher**: Long-press the cyclone emoji button to access launcher settings, or Android will prompt you on first home button press

 ## Permissions